Scottish Widows is committed to…

 When implementing our exclusions policy, we recognise that removing all bad performers on material Environmental, Social and Governance (ESG) factors would mean we lose the opportunity to drive positive changes by engaging with these companies.
-So, we restrict our exclusions to companies involved in controversial activities like cluster munitions, landmines or chemical weapons, where engagement would make no difference.
+So, we restrict our exclusions to companies involved in controversial activities like weapons manufacturing, coal and tar sands extraction, and tobacco production and distribution, where engagement would make no difference.

 When selecting fund managers, we pay particular attention to their abilities to identify ESG risks and opportunities and to engage with companies they invest in on important issues.
 We hold them to account, insisting that they demonstrate that they’re doing what they have committed to.

-Our Stewardship Policy provides more detail on what we do and how we do it.
+Our Stewardship Policy (PDF, 2MB) provides more detail on what we do and how we do it.

 *Principles of Responsible Investment: United Nations-supported international network of investors which works together to put into practice Principles for incorporating ESG issues into investment.

 **Institutional Investors Group on Climate Change: The European body for collaboration between institutional investors on climate change.